HaplyHaptics/Getting-Started/The-Haply-Development-Kit/README.md

 The Haply board is a highly robust and configurable open-source platform ideal for haptic and robotic development.

-Based on the Arduino Due, the Haply board uses the 32-bit AT91SAM3X8E ARM microcontroller as its core.
+Based on the Arduino framework, both Haply boards use the  32-bit AT91SAM3X8E ARM microcontroller as their core.
 Side rail pin connections are maintained giving the Haply board compatibility to a majority of available Arduino Shields.

-Two L298P Motor drivers are incorporated into the board, allowing the Haply board the ability to precisely control up to four DC motors.
+L298P Motor drivers are incorporated into the board, allowing the Haply board the ability to precisely control up to four DC motors (2 motors for the M0 board).

 The Haply board is fully compatible with the Arduino IDE and programmable through the Native USB port.